First of all, my novels are in Spanish. I'm not (still) cheeky enough to dare to translate whole novels to English, sorry!

 One of the many sub narratives in the story of my second novel (continuation of the first) tells how, in the not-too-distant future, extraterrestrial visitors who declare themselves to be victims of war on other worlds are admitted to our planet as refugees.
 They keep coming in large groups till they fully colonize our planet.
-Eventually they take control over us; this process is subtle because it isn't about superior technology but superior skills and experience in commerce and politics.
+Eventually they take control over us; this process is subtle because it isn't about superior technology but superior skills and experience in business and politics.
 Once they get power, they start to abuse, they abduct men from Earth and take them to a dead star in a far galaxy where they make them work in mines extracting a magnetic mineral used to propel space ships.
 This dead star orbits a very particular black hole, which is the door to a microscopic dimension… First curious coincidence; in my fictional story I called the mentioned dead star and its black hole partner “22” and “22B” respectively, names that will sound familiar to any science-technology news follower since they are exactly the names that scientists from the Kepler space observatory gave to the first habitable zone extra solar planet discovered and the star it orbits.
 As it's suggested by this list, it was pure chance that the twenty-second in order of discovery were the first Earth-like habitable one.
 So, I cannot fantasize about those scientists read my novels. :-)

 Another sub narrative, further on my novel, tells how one of those humans slaved in Star 22 manages to escape in an abandoned spaceship.
 After it takes off, the spaceship starts to lose power and hardly escapes the star gravity due to its fuel tank had holes made by an insect native from the star able to dissolve and digest plastic.
 And this is the second curious coincidence.
 Probably you heard about a recent discovery of worms able to eat plastic.